 Composition Notebooks (wide/college rule)

 Loose-leaf Paper (wide/college rule)

-Graph Paper (1/4 inch)
+Graph Paper (1/4 rule)

-Colored Pencils (12 count only)
+Colored Pencils (12 count)

 Pencils (No. 2 and mechanical)